thiswebsitedoesnottrackyou/thiswebsitedoesnottrackyou.com/README.md

 - Respect a vistor's privacy

 ### Does not
-- No trackers, Google Analytics, etc.
+- Track, fingerprint, or otherwise spy on vistors
-- No content or images hosted by social media companies (social buttons, Tweets, Instagram images, etc)
+- Load content or images hosted by social media companies (social buttons, Tweets, Instagram images, etc)

-If your website is in violation to any of these rules it will be removed from the webring.
+If your website is in violation of any of these rules it will be removed from the webring.
 If you fix the issues, feel free to submit another PR to join back in.

 ## Join the webring
 ```
 <a href="https://thiswebsitedoesnottrackyou.com" target="_blank">This website does not track you.</a>
 ```

-- Add the webring hyperlink to your website html.
+- Add the above hyperlink to your website html.
 - Add your website to the `./public/index.html` file.
-Keep your link name short, and don't leave a trailing / in the href attribute.
+Keep your link name short.
-- Submit a Pull Request <b>with the location of the webring hyperlink on your site</b>.
+- Submit a Pull Request with <b>the location of the webring hyperlink on your website</b>.
 Pull requests with blank descriptions will be rejected.